brunsviga13rk/thesis/src/modelling.typ

 $

 For the green metal hull and glossy surface metal this method provides decent results with minimal effort.
-Base colors are derived from pictures sampling the average color in a rectangular region of the picture with the assumed least amount of specular interference.
-For surface being heavily deteriorated by grunge a per vertex color attribute can be used to control the amount a certain color is used per vertex.
+For surfaces being heavily deteriorated by grunge a per vertex color attribute can be used to control the amount a certain color is used per vertex.
 In order to avoid hard linear gradients the vertex color may be multiplied by a noise function in order to make the transitions more detailed (6).